Samsung Galaxy S8 could make it easier to see a doctor - here’s how

 Whether it’ll launch alongside the S8 remains to be seen.
 It also seems unlikely, given the parameters explained here, that it'll be available in the UK.

-Regardless, a revamped S Health app packing these features will give Samsun renewed hope of challenging Apple Health and Google Fit.
+Regardless, a revamped S Health app packing these features will give Samsung renewed hope of challenging Apple Health and Google Fit.

 Earlier today we brought news the company may save an announcement until April, rather than during next month’s MWC expo.